Sonidosaurus: Classification

 In a 2017 review of Asian titanosaurs, Sonidosaurus was considered a lithostrotian titanosaur, with possible saltasaurid affinities.
 In particular, it shared with saltasaurids and the Bor Guve titanosaur a posterior centrodiapophyseal lamina on its dorsal vertebrae.

+Paleoenvironment

+Sonidosaurus in the only known sauropod of the Iren Dabasu Fauna.
+The largest theropods that shared habitat with Sonidosaurus were the oviraptorosaur Gigantoraptor and the tyrannosauroid Alectrosaurus.
+Gilmoreosaurus lived in the same place, it is the largest known ornithischian from the fauna.